Honoring All Who Served

 Year round, Best Corporate Events offers a unique give-back team building program that supports the brave men and women proudly serving our country and the Veterans.

-Build-a-Wheelchair® is a corporate social responsibility program born out of a desire to help American veterans and others with various mobility challenges.
-In this fun and worthwhile program, groups use teamwork skills and iPads® activities to earn the materials necessary to assemble, test and decorate these new wheelchairs for donation.
+Build-a-Wheelchair® is a corporate social responsibility program.
+It was born out of a desire to help American veterans and others with various mobility challenges.
+In this fun and worthwhile program, groups use teamwork skills and iPads® activities to earn the materials necessary.
+Teams assemble, test and decorate these new wheelchairs for donation.
 Once completed, artistic notes of encouragement are designed and attached.

 During Operation Military Care, teams work through a series of engaging teamwork exercises, iPad® challenges, and photo & video activities to earn the points needed to acquire care package contents.
 Teams also earn points by demonstrating high-performing team attributes such as clear communication, leadership, innovation and team spirit.
 After all the items are acquired, teams assemble the military care packages and add personal touches in the form of letters written to the recipients that receive the boxes.